CodinGame/Contribute-Help/pages/types/contest.md

   	- A basic viewer.
   	- A short statement (goal + protocol: In/Out).
   	- A valid stub.
-  	- A default & not crashing AI.
+  	- A default AI that does not immediately crash.
   	- A test AI (no hardcoding).

 # General Guidelines